enfogroup/enfo-env-vars/README.md

 # @enfo/env-vars
-> A small package for parsing process.env according to a configuration of your choosing.
+> A small package for parsing process.env according to configuration of your choosing.

 ## Installation